Building a Wi-Fi Controlled Nerf Turret

 I then embedded a streaming video feed which turned out to be much trickier than expected.
 Despite my best efforts, I could not get a Flask app to support asynchronous WebSockets and streaming video simultaneously without lag.
 I finally gave up on that and used two separate apps running on different ports for the video feed and the WebSockets server separately.
 I put together some scripts to make it easy to start and stop both processes and I was pleased with the result.
 The code is available here.

 Now that I had a good control scheme, I wanted the turret to look more like a real product.
 I designed 3D printed enclosure and learned a lot about creating complex designs in Fusion 360 in doing so.
 I ended up with six parts in total for the enclosure: four pieces that made up the main shell for the Swarmfire, a dedicated piece that connects the shell to the Y-axis rod, and a dedicated mount for the camera.
 Everything was held together with M3 bolts with built-in slots for the hex nuts.

-I spent a good amount of time on a pretty ridiculous project but I had a lot of fun along the way it (and it works surprisingly well).
+I love that I spent all this time on such a ridiculous project.
+The turret is really fun and seamless to use (see this video).
 My Fusion 360 skills improved dramatically in building this and I learned how to iterate on a design with lots of moving parts.
 I plan to continue to work on it and hopefully add things like “sentry mode” and face tracking in the future.
 Stay tuned!